15DLuke Weaver RP NYY Sat 4/24/21 12:51 AM

 RP NYY

-Weaver allowed four runs on six hits and one walk over 3.1 innings during Wednesday's win over the Rockies.
-He had three strikeouts and didn't factor in the decision.
+Weaver allowed four runs on five hits and one walk while striking out four over three innings in Tuesday's game against the Rockies.

 EDGE Analysis